Showing posts with label Memoirs. Show all posts

 Major General Edwin J. House of the 12th Air Support Command...claimed that the consensus among his fellow officers and medical professionals was 'that the negro type has not the proper reflexes to make a first-class fighter pilot.'

-Handleman also noted that:
+Author Handleman also notes that:

 An earlier 1925 Army War College memorandum asserted that blacks are 'by nature subservient' and 'mentally inferior.'